Welcome to the SES Research Group!

 Drawing from qualitative and quantitative data collected at multiple scales of governance, our work provides insight into human behavioural and institutional dimensions of dilemmas associated with the governance and management of social-ecological systems (SESs) in a rapidly changing and contested world.

-Here are some of the environmental dilemmas that we are currently working on:
+Here are some of the environmental issues that we are currently working on:

 - Climate Change Adaptation and Transformation in Natural Resources Governance: Perception and governance of risks associated with novel management interventions for biodiversity and natural resources (e.g. assisted migration, altered fire management regimes).